emarcey/cicerone/glossary/brewing/terms.md

 		* turbid: removes liquid wort at end of each temperature rest to make room for more boiling water
 	* removed portion goes into kettle, heated near boiling
 		* later added back to mash tun
-* **Well-modified:** a well modified malt is a malt in which the starch is already liberated from the cellular structure, and is available for brewing.
+* **Well-Modified:** a well modified malt is a malt in which the starch is already liberated from the cellular structure, and is available for brewing.
+* **Wet Milling:** or continuous steep milling, is a modern milling technique, recommended by major German brewing plant manufacturers, and used in conjunction with a lauter tun
+	* Requires that milling take place in time taken to mash a grist (normally about 20 minutes)
+		* Dry milling is usually independent of this, and as a result, tends to take longer
+	* Process:
+		* Malt is steeped in a stream of warm water to bring moisture content of husk to 15%
+		* Then, malt is ground on a pair of specially designed rollers
+	* Compared to dry milling
+		* Advantages
+			* husk remains largely intact
+				* faster run-off time
+				* greater loading on lauter tun (deeper grain depth)
+				* reduced oxidation of grain, and resulting wort
+			* no dust produced
+		* Disadvantages
+			* takes longer
+			* expensive and complicated
 * **Whirlpool hops:** hops added immediately after boil to dissolve hops with minimal evaporation.
 They get their name because most contact with wort is in whirlpool (even though they are usually added to kettle before wort is transferred)
 * **Whole Hops:** baled, dried hops without further processing used for centuries before technological advances
 * **Yorkshire Square:** a fermentation vessel originating in northern England